danimarce/03_JavaScript-foundations__starter/STARTER_QUESTIONS.md

 or ||: returns true if one or more conditions are true or if all are true, if all are false returns false
 Ex: 5 == 3 + 3 || false
 Returns false

+not !: returns opsite of a contition truth value, if the condition is true will return false
 ```